SynneK1337/stacks-for-windows-linux/README.md

 ## Usage
 * ```python stacks.py --stack``` to stack files.
 * ```python stacks.py --unstack``` to unstack files.
-* To make life easier, create a new folder in your user folder and add the bat files.
-Then, add the folder to PATH so you can use cmd to edit anytime you want. :D
-* Soon, I'll see if I can make a toggle file in batch to add to regedit so you can add it to the right click menu bar.
+* To make life easier on Windows, you can use stacking.exe along side with

 ## Special thanks to
-[disconnect3d](https://github.com/disconnect3d) for giving me some tips about this script [themediocredev](https://github.com/themediocredev) for adding extra steps and a bat file.
+[disconnect3d](https://github.com/disconnect3d) for giving me some tips about this script

+[themediocredev](https://github.com/themediocredev) for adding extra steps and a bat file.